Harvesting and Roasting Sunflower Seeds

 Sunflowers are mature when the back of the head turns yellow and the seeds take on a brownish tinge.
 If birds begin to pick at the heads before they are mature enough to cut, tie a perforated plastic bag over the head.
-Pick the heads and hang them upside-down in a warm, dry place.
+When the heads are mature, pick them and hang them upside-down in a warm, dry place.
 When the head is dry, the seeds separate easily.
 Be sure the seeds are fully dried before putting them in air-tight containers for storage.

-Sunflower seeds can be roasted by heating in a 300 degree F oven for 15-25 minutes.
-If salting is desired, soak seeds overnight in a brine of 2 tablespoons of salt to 1 cup of water.
+Sunflower seeds can be roasted by heating them in a 300 degree F oven for 15-25 minutes.
+If you want salted seeds, soak them overnight in a brine of 2 tablespoons of salt to 1 cup of water.
 Boil the seed brine mix for a few minutes and drain.
-Spread seeds thinly on a cookie sheet and roast in a 200 degree F oven for 3 hours or until crisp.
+Spread the seeds thinly on a cookie sheet and roast in a 200 degree F oven for 3 hours or until crisp.
 If roasted long enough, they are easy to shell.